SyedMusharraf/Kiln-Simulation-App/README.md

 **How to Use**

-• Launch the app in your browser or local machine
+• Launch the app in your browser by
+'''
+streamlit run file_name.py
+'''

 •Enter input parameters: set values for fuel rate, airflows, and chemical components (CaO, SiO₂, Al₂O₃, Fe₂O₃)